redx1t/tokenization_using_python_NLP/readme.md

         started the runners off.
         --

-## lemmitazation and stemming words using teh porters steeming algorithms to remove stop words and punctionations
+## lemmatization and stemming words using the porters stemmer algorithms to remove stop words and punctionations